-Non-monetary assets and liabilities denominated in a foreign currency and measured at historical cost are translated at the exchange rate prevalent at the date of transaction.
+Goodwill and fair value adjustments arising on the acquisition of a foreign entity are treated as assets and liabilities of the foreign entity and translated at the exchange rate in effect at the balance sheet date.

 Foreign currency gains and losses are reported on a net basis.
 This includes changes in the fair value of foreign exchange derivative instruments, which are accounted at fair value through profit or loss.